 Has your company used any translation partners in the past?

 If you don’t know the answer, ask around and find out, and also see if you can get copies of the previously translated materials.

 How will you provide the material to be translated?

 For translation purposes, an editable electronic file is preferable.
-If all you’ve been given is hard copy or a scanned document, ask if the document is available in an editable file format like any Microsoft Office program, a design file like InDesign or QuarkXpress, an html file (if it is from the web), or some other electronic format.
-If you’ve been given a PDF created from another program, see if the original files are available.
+If all you’ve been given is a .pdf, hard copy, or a scanned document, ask if the document is available in an editable file format, for example any Microsoft Office program, an InDesign or CAD design file, or some other electronic format.

-A translation agency may be able to give you a quote, or at least an estimate, from a scan or fax, but they cannot make full use of the latest computer-aided translation (CAT) tools without an electronic version of the source text.
+A translation agency can give you a quote, or at least an estimate, from a .pdf, scan, or fax, but the project will take more time and expense.
+An editable file is necessary to make full use of the latest computer-aided translation (CAT) tools.
 CAT tools make the translation process more efficient and help to maintain internal consistency in terminology.
-If you expect to reuse any of the content in future translations, working from electronic files is particularly important, because the translation agency can maintain a Translation Memory for the next project.
+In addition, the CAT tools will be used to create a translation memory for updates and additional content.